alstat/Yunir.jl/docs/src/man/basic_utilities.md

 ]
 dediac.(sentence0)
 ```
+As seen above, broadcasting allows application of the `dediac` function to the elements of the vector `sentence0`.
+That is, because there are two entries in the `sentence0` vector, the broadcasting applies the `dediac` function to each of these and thus returning two outputs as well.
 ## Normalization
-The function to use is `normalize`, which works on either Arabic, Buckwalter or custom transliterated characters.
+Arabic letters are calligraphic by design.
+It's free flowing design makes it very flexible to form unique ligatures that may require normalization for consistency's sake when doing natural language processing.
+To do normalization, the function to use is `normalize`, which works on either Arabic, Buckwalter or custom transliterated characters.
 For example, using the `ar_basmala` and `bw_basmala` defined above, the normalized version would be
 ```@repl abc
 normalize(ar_basmala)
 normalize(bw_basmala; isarabic=false)
 ```
+Again, the `isarabic=false` parameter simply disables an Arabic output and instead encode it as a Buckwalter output.
 You can also normalize specific characters, for example:
 ```@repl abc
 normalize(ar_basmala, :alif_khanjareeya)
 normalize(ar_basmala, :hamzat_wasl)